Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 * hls.js
 * dash.js

-You can find developer guide how to setup Ravnur Media Player [here](ravnur-player-instructions.md).
+You can find the developer guide on how to set up Ravnur Media Player [here](https://github.com/Ravnur-Inc/ravplayer).

 ## Validation